The 10 Most Dangerous Cities In Ohio For 2023

 We want to point out again that there’s still safes places in Canton and that this isn’t a comment on the people that live there.
 So please don’t beat us up.

-The winner of the most dangerous place in Ohio for 2023?
-Canton, Ohio is the most dangerous city in Ohio.
+What is the most dangerous place in Ohio for 2024?
+The most dangerous city in Ohio is Canton.

 The larger cities didn’t fare much better.
-Cleveland, Dayton, and Cincinnati all ranked in our top ten most dangerous cities list.
+Cleveland, Dayton, and Cincinnati ranked in our list of the top ten most dangerous cities.

 Learn more about the safest places in Ohio.